Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/Triggers/Auto-Converted Triggers From Events (Account level).md

-# Auto-Converted Triggers From Events (Account level)
+# Auto-Converted Trigger From Event (Account level)

 Auto-converted triggers provide a streamlined and efficient way to create and manage automation triggers in Wix, leveraging existing events defined in your app.